mamewotoko/bs_list_images/README.md

 Overview
 ---------

-A sample app to get list of images with XMLHTTPRequest, written in BuckleScritp (ocaml)
+A sample app to get list of images with XMLHTTPRequest, written in BuckleScript (ocaml)

 Prerequisite
 ---------------